-While four decades ago now, the Falklands War remains one of the most shocking and most polarising conflicts of the modern age.
+Although now four decades ago, the Falklands War remains one of the most shocking and most polarising conflicts of the modern age.
 Arising as a result of ownership disputes between Argentina and the United Kingdom, the conflict took place as one of the key moments during Prime Minister Margaret Thatcher’s tenure in charge of Great Britain.

 2. The Falklands are in the Americas.

-The Falklands are located 650 kilometres (400 miles) off the south east coast of South America.
+The Falklands are located 650 kilometers (400 miles) off the southeast coast of South America.
 The area consists of 740 islands!

 Prior to the Falklands War, Britain had seized the Falkland Islands in 1833 from the Argentines, who had claimed it previously.
-Argentina is 480 kilometres distance from the islands.
+Argentina is 480 kilometers distance from the islands.

 In 1832, the Argentinians had attempted to claim a garrison there, but the British held strong.
 The British remained there but the Argentinians had always felt they had rights to the islands too and in 1982, attempted to overthrow the British presence.